ustaxcourt/ef-cms/docs/dependency-updates.md

 ### Incrementing the Node Cache Key Version

 It's rare to need modify cache key.
 One reason you may want to do so is if a package fails to install properly, and CircleCI, unaware of the failed installation, stores the corrupted cache.
-In this case, we will need to increment the cache key version so that CircleCI is forced to reinstall the node dependencies and save them under the new key.
-The cache key can be updated by searching within config.yml for `vX-npm` and `vX-cypress` where X is the current version of the cache key, then increment the version found.
+In this case, we will need to increment the cache key version so that CircleCI is forced to reinstall the node dependencies and save them using the new key.
+To update the cache key, locate `vX-npm` and `vX-cypress` (where X represents the current cache key version) in the config.yml file, and then increment the identified version.